AdobeDocs/experience-manager-assets-essentials.en/help/using/tagging-management.md

 1. Click **[!UICONTROL Download Template]**.
 1. Choose the appropriate location to save the CSV file.
 You can also rename the file as per the requirement.
 1. Click **[!UICONTROL Save]**.
-Block tags template in CSV format gets downloaded at the selected location.
+Block tags template in CSV format are downloaded at the selected location.